Ekkehard-Schulze/indoor-climate-logger/README.md

 - **data logging**

-  - Writes data to a TSV file with ISO 8601 timestamps.
+  - writes data to a TSV file with ISO 8601 timestamps.
 Fully compatible with Excel, Google Sheets, and Python (pandas).

 - **flexible access on microcontrollers**

-  - Wirelessly retrieve your data via Wi-Fi when using the **Raspberry&nbsp;Pi&nbsp;Pico&nbsp;2&nbsp;W**, or use it completely offline.
+  - wirelessly retrieve your data via Wi-Fi when using the **Raspberry&nbsp;Pi&nbsp;Pico&nbsp;2&nbsp;W**, or use it completely offline.

 - **cross-Platform & stable**
-  - Proven stable through years of real-world deployment on the Pico 2 W using CircuitPython, as well as on Raspberry Pi 3B using standard CPython and the Adafruit Blinka library.
+  - proven stable through years of real-world deployment on the Pico 2 W using CircuitPython, as well as on Raspberry Pi 3B using standard CPython and the Adafruit Blinka library.

 - **records**